-Like vs. Match: Battle of the Powershell operators
+Like vs. Match: Battle of The Powershell Comparison Operators

 By Adam Bertram on February 19, 2015

 Powershell offers a few different ways to see if a string is inside another string.
 The most common method is to use the Like and Match operators.
 These two operators may seem similar in functionality but, under the hood, they're two very different beasts.
 Let’s go over each one to see which would win a battle royale!
 We’ll have two rounds, with the point system as follows: one point for speed, and one point for syntax ease.
 To get a true comparison of both operators we’ll use the entire text of the book "War and Peace," by Leo Tolstoy.
 To get this book’s text into a string I’m using the

 Get-Content cmdlet with the

 -Raw parameter, which assigns the 1,440 pages of content in a single string rather an an array.